Bob Hope Comically Snivels As Not-so-hardboiled Detective

 STREET DATE: July 5th, 2017/KINO LORBER

-Though the Blu-ray’s cover image from the film’s original poster, with Bob Hope’s giant head sporting a deerstalker-like cap and a handlebar mustache, may suggest a Sherlock Holmesian mystery, with a tiny, full-form Dorothy Lamour in a green bikini further suggesting an exotic South Seas locale, 1947’s My Favorite Brunette is actually a detective parody of an entirely different stamp, character, and setting.
+To the immediate left, Bob Hope’s giant head, sporting a deerstalker-like cap and a handlebar mustache, may suggest a Sherlock Holmesian mystery, while a tiny but full-form Dorothy Lamour scantily clad in a green bikini further suggests an exotic South Seas locale, but 1947’s My Favorite Brunette is actually a detective parody of an entirely different stamp, character, and setting.
 It is, as far as I know, Hollywood’s first hardboiled detective parody.
 Which makes Bob Hope the first comedian to make light of the tough guy likes of Philip Marlowe, Sam Spade – and, by extension, Humphrey Bogart, Dick Powell – and Dorothy Lamour the first glamor girl to plumb the comic as opposed to the lurid depths of an already considerable cinematic line-up of femmes fatales.

 Equally over-complicated, dark thriller shenanigans delightfully ensue, with Lon Chaney, Jr. comically reprising his Lenny role from 1939’s Of Mice and Men – cracking walnuts against his biceps while slavering puppy dog-like for affection – as Kismet’s co-henchman, Willie, being a highlight among many.
 Front and center, however, is the Bob Hope persona, and in his best movies – and My Favorite Brunette is right up there – Hope was able to turn abject cowardice into pure comedy, and his character’s essential insecurity with his own leading man status – most often, as in this film, playing a fraud, impostor, and frequently failing/flailing lover – makes for frequent fourth wall-tearing moments that direct laughs not only at the character, but the form of the film itself.
 Director Elliott Nugent, who had worked with Hope four times before at Paramount, most notably in 1939’s horror/mystery parody The Cat and the Canary (My Favorite Brunette would prove their final collaboration), gives Hope just enough of the ingredients of what at the time would have been called a “crime melodrama” – convoluted plot, menacing villains, daylight chases and nighttime pursuits – for Hope to “twist” toward his own comic ends.

-Whether Jackson, about to be executed, wryly observes, “Remember, I’m doing this without a rehearsal!”, or when he trains a shaky gun at a roomful of rapidly advancing baddies with an overconfident “Back up, all of ya!
-I said, BACK UP!”, before just as rapidly back-pedaling both his gun cover and bravado with “Okay… I’ll back up!”, Hope’s complex comic genius (and I’ll at least mention parenthetically a later performer who thought it so, and equally brilliantly adopted the persona to his own comic ends: Woody Allen) lay in attempting to play each scene like the square-jaw “hero” he intrinsically wasn’t and, in effect, repeatedly failing to convince us that he isn’t the ski-sloped nose schmuck he actually was.
+Whether Jackson, about to be executed, wryly observes, “Remember, I’m doing this without a rehearsal!”, or trains a shaky gun on a roomful of rapidly advancing baddies with an overconfident “Back up, all of ya!
+I said, BACK UP!” — before just as rapidly back-pedaling both his gun cover and bravado with “Okay… I’ll back up!” — Hope’s complex comic genius (and I’ll at least mention parenthetically a later performer who thought it so, and equally brilliantly adopted the persona to his own comic ends: Woody Allen) lay in attempting to play each scene like the square-jaw “hero” he intrinsically wasn’t and, in effect, repeatedly failing to convince us that he isn’t the ski-slope nosed schmuck he actually was.
 Ronnie Jackson may be no Humphrey Bogart, Dick Powell, or even Alan Ladd, but he is a rather wonderful Bob Hope.